 The variable compensation portion does not exceed 100% of the fixed portion.
-However, under the approval of the Company it can exceptionally reach a maximum of 200%.
+However, under the approval of the Company it can exceptionally reach a maximum of 200% in Luxembourg.
+In Belgium the variable compensation portion does not exceed 50% of the fixed portion.
 The total variable compensation is less than 35% of the total annual compensation of all staff.